 Pay as you play options

-Many courses are geared up for people to just turn up and play.
+Many courses are geared up for people to just book a round and play.
 As you would expect, their rates are dependent on the popularity and condition of the course.
 There are some 9 hole courses and plenty of 18 hole courses to choose from including championship level courses to a good ‘holiday’ level course for the not so regular golfer.

 If you want to ‘turn up and play’ it is always advisable to ring around and see if you can negotiate with the caddy master.
 Sometimes, they are willing to ‘do a deal’ depending on the numbers of tee times they have booked on that day and the time of year.